Menu

 Human Research Program Risks: (1) SANS:Risk of Spaceflight Associated Neuro-ocular Syndrome (SANS)

-Human Research Program Gaps: (1) SANS-104:Determine whether ocular manifestations can be induced by fluid shifts in rodents and whether this model can be used for more detailed mechanistic insights.
+Human Research Program Gaps: (1) SANS-104:Determine whether ocular manifestations can be induced by fluid shifts in animal models and whether this model can be used for more detailed mechanistic insights.

 Flight Assignment/Project Notes: NOTE: End date changed to 12/20/2022 (original end date was 12/20/2021) per NSSC information (Ed., 1/4/22)